US-Artificial-Intelligence/praetor-data/README.md

 ## License

-This software is distributed under a non-commercial license, but if you would like to use it in a commercial setting, just open an issue or shoot an email to gordon@agrippa.build and ask.
+This software is distributed under the Apache 2.0 open source license.

 ## Contributing